-One of us recently had some surprise visitors to his environmental and natural resource economics class.
+One of the authors of this book recently had some surprise visitors to his environmental and natural resource economics class.
 It was alumni week at the college, and four members of the class of 1950, back for their 60th reunion, joined our discussion.
 We were talking about sustainability, and suddenly the day's lecture became very real.
 How has life really changed since these visitors left college in 1950?
 Have six decades of intervening economic growth-with per capita gross domestic product (GDP) more than tripling-made life better?
 Or have the costs of growth made things worse?
 Is economic growth sustainable?
-And over the coming decades, will your generation's quality of life rise or fall?
+And in the coming decades, will your generation's quality of life rise or fall?